Depository Trust & Clearing Corporation: Global Trade Repository

 DTCC created Deriv/SERV LLC In 2003 to help resolve over the counter (OTC) derivatives challenges of the time.
 It provides automated matching and confirmation services for derivatives trades, including credit, equity, and interest rate derivatives.
 It also provides related matching of payment flows and bilateral netting services.
 Deriv/SERV's customers include dealers and buy-side firms from 30 countries.
 In 2006, Deriv/SERV processed 2.6 million transactions.

-From 2006 this service was complemented by the Trade Information Warehouse (TIW), an infrastructure that records all Credit derivatives transactions, such as Credit default swaps.
+From 2006 this service was complemented by the Trade Information Warehouse (TIW), an infrastructure that records all credit derivatives transactions, such as credit default swaps.
 This proved specifically useful in September 2008 by helping authorities and market participants understand exposures to failing or fragile counterparties such as Lehman Brothers or AIG.
 Partly based on that experience, the G20 in 2009 decided to mandate derivatives trade reporting across all derivatives asset classes (interest rates, currencies, equity, credit, and commodities), with the reports collected by regulated Trade Repositories.
 The reporting mandate was subsequently enshrined in legislation in the respective jurisdictions, e.g. the Dodd–Frank Act in the U.S. and EMIR in the European Union.

-In May 2011, the International Swaps and Derivatives Association selected DTCC to build up a global industry-wide infrastructure to comply with the G20 mandate, and the service was started in December 2011.
-The trade repository service was branded Global Trade Repository (GTR) in 2012.
+In May 2011, the International Swaps and Derivatives Association selected DTCC to build up a global industry-wide infrastructure for interest rate derivatives to comply with the G20 mandate, and the service was started in December 2011.
+Further trade repositories were built in collaboration with EFETnet for commodity derivatives and with SWIFT for foreign exchange derivatives.
+The service was branded Global Trade Repository (GTR) in 2012.
 It was deployed that year in the U.S. under CFTC supervision, and in 2013 in Australia under ASIC supervision, Hong Kong as an agent of HKMA, Japan under FSA supervision, and Singapore under MAS supervision.
 In November 2013, DTCC obtained a license from ESMA to operate its trade repository in the European Union, based in London and starting in February 2014, and in 2019 that service was extended to Switzerland under FINMA supervision.
 From 2018, DTCC built up its GTR infrastructure to also support securities financing transaction reporting in the European Union under the EU Securities Financing Transactions Regulation (SFTR).
 In the wake of Brexit, DTCC created an EU entity based in Dublin, which ESMA registered as an EU trade repository in late 2020, which on 1 January 2021 took over part of the activity previously reported to the UK trade repository.
 In compliance with legislation in the individual jurisdictions, DTCC operates trade repositories under several legal entities across the world, but keeps the original vision of a globally integrated reporting utility.

 In 2019, DTCC rebranded its derivatives and trade repository businesses, including the GTR and TIW, as Repository and Derivatives Services (RDS).